Freedom and trust – the key to corporate culture in the QCI Group

 “It was hard getting used to this mindset.
 Do I do this or do I do that?
 Our bosses don’t tell us what to do; they just ask a question, ‘Well, what do you think you should do?’
 I wasn’t used to thinking for myself.”

-“I notice that those who arrive need a month to get used to it.
+“I notice that those who arrive new to our company need a month to get used to it.
 The company lets them make their own mistakes.
 It’s good to make mistakes!
 This is how you learn.
 Sometimes it’s hard, but you make your own decisions”, Cristina concludes.

 Would you like to strengthen your corporate culture?
 Get 1 free Celpax device to measure and improve your working environment!

 Hej!
 I’m Rebecca.
 Analytics enthusiast by chance and co-owner at Celpax, a for-profit working hard to bring positive change at workplaces worldwide.
 Say aloha on twitter and we can talk more corporate culture examples?